Eternal Sunshine (album): United States

 On the Billboard Hot 100 chart issue dated March 23, 2024, all 12 chart-eligible tracks appeared simultaneously, becoming Grande's third consecutive album to do so, following Thank U, Next (12 songs) and Positions (14 songs).
-11 of them were new entries; 10 of those songs appeared in the top 40.
+Eleven were new entries; ten appeared in the top 40.
 Grande's career Hot 100 count expanded to 85 entries, tying her with Beyoncé for the third-most among women.
 The number-one debut of the second single "We Can't Be Friends (Wait for Your Love)" marked Grande's first instance of simultaneously debuting atop both the Billboard 200 and Hot 100 charts.
 It also made her the first woman to have two albums with multiple number-one debuts in the US, after Thank U, Next (2019).
 (Note: Thank U, Next (2019) yielded two singles that debuted at number one on the Billboard Hot 100: its title track and "7 Rings".)
-Additionally, Grande's grandmother, Marjorie Grande, made her first appearance on the Billboard Hot 100 with the album track "Ordinary Things," credited as Nonna; this made Marjorie the oldest act ever to have appeared on the Hot 100, at the age of 98.
+Additionally, Grande's grandmother, Marjorie Grande, made her first appearance on the Billboard Hot 100 with "Ordinary Things", credited as Nonna; this made Marjorie the oldest act ever to have appeared on the Hot 100, at the age of 98.
 Its strong chart-performance made Grande ascend to the number-one position on the Billboard Artist 100 chart for the sixteenth non-consecutive week, the sixth-most for any artist since the chart's inception.
 Furthermore, it also marked Grande's first instance of reaching the top of both the Billboard Hot 100 Songwriters and Hot 100 Producers charts.
 This made her the fourth artist and second woman ever to top the Artist 100, Hot 100, Billboard 200, Hot 100 Songwriters, and Hot 100 Producers charts simultaneously.
-She remained at number-one on the Hot 100 Songwriters chart for two consecutive weeks.
+She remained at number one on the Hot 100 Songwriters chart for two consecutive weeks.

 Following the Brighter Days Ahead reissue, Eternal Sunshine returned to number one on the Billboard 200 for a third non-consecutive week, becoming Grande's longest-running number-one album on the chart.
 The album earned 137,000 album-equivalent units during the tracking week, including 98.45 million on-demand streams and 61,000 album sales.
-It boasted the largest positional jump to number one—soaring from 87 to the top spot—since Travis Scott's Days Before Rodeo (106-1).
+It boasted the largest positional jump to number one—soaring from 87 to the top spot—since Travis Scott's Days Before Rodeo (106–1).
 All six tracks from the deluxe edition simultaneously appeared on the Billboard Hot 100 dated April 12, 2025, all within the top-60 region, with "Twilight Zone" leading at number 18.
-Aided by the reissue's chart-performance, Grande returned to number-one on the Billboard Artist 100 chart for the seventeenth non-consecutive week.
+Aided by the reissue's chart performance, Grande returned to number one on the Billboard Artist 100 chart for the seventeenth non-consecutive week.